ajkami/CookIT/README.md

 - Profile details (credit card, name, address, etc.) not stored
 - No backend to support inventory state (removed after exit)
 - No terms of service
+- No reviews viewable on recipes due to lack of backend